 The Australians are at it again with this concept store that doubles as a quality café serving a delicious cup of joe.
 Deus pays homage to all things outdoors (custom-built motorcycles, surfboards, bicycles) and the open-aired, coffee-serving corner of their store is certainly no different.

 We adore our westie-besties down under, so it makes sense that this Australian boutique is on our list.
-Their premium roster of clothing and accessories includes brands for both men and women; some of our favorites include: Zimmerman, Camilla and Marc, Cameo, and Lover.
+Their premium roster of clothing and accessories includes brands for both men and women; some of our favorites include Zimmerman, Camilla and Marc, Cameo, and Lover.

-Like most of the stores on Abbot Kinney, you’re just as likely to hang out here as you are to shop.
+As most of the stores on Abbot Kinney, you’re just as likely to hang out here as you are to shop.
 Ilan Dei, a stylish home goods store that offers interior design services, is no exception.
 Peruse their space for design inspiration that includes everything from bkr water bottles to gold-plated fire pits.

 You won't forget to write home thanks to this quirky, local boutique.
 They offer smart, well-designed “just-because” cards, notebooks, calendars, and inventive party décor.